momentum-team-1/django-uptact-rina1215/README.md

 For the first assignment, spend time familiarizing yourself with Django.
 Look at the `uptact` directory (the _project directory_) and the `contacts` directory (an _app directory_).
 Answer the following questions for yourself:

-* If I wanted to add a new URL to this project, what two files would I edit?
+* If I wanted to add a new URL to this project, what two files would I edit? #uptact url.py and contact forms
 * If I wanted to add a birthday to each contact, what file would I edit?

 Then do the following steps: